 The requirement for a COA applies to all properties, regardless of age or significance, that are located in a designated local historic district or designated as local historic landmarks.

 Any change to the exterior of a property or to a site requires a COA.
 This includes, but is not limited to:

-The COA process is described on the Process for COAs page.
-Applications can be found on the Applications and Application Materials page, which is also linked from the Process for COAs page.
+The COA process is described on the Process for COAs page and in the video below.
+Applications can be found on the Certificate of Appropriateness Applications and Application Materials page, which is also linked from the Process for COAs page.